Paris Walking Tours

 There is a staircase inside the column which leads to the top, but which is not available to the public.

-Return to Top of Place Vendome
+Return to the Top Place Vendome

 Private Tours